Swegbloo/Nemoh/doc/main.rst

          \tilde{\boldsymbol\xi}^{(2)}=[0,0,z_G(\theta_1^{(1)2}+\theta_2^{(1)2})/2,\theta_2^{(1)}\theta_3^{(1)}/2,-\theta_3^{(1)}\theta_1^{(1)}/2,0]^T.
          \end{aligned}

       Note that this term is optional and needed only in QTFsolver.
-In other software this term is not always included, *e.g.* HYDROSTAR :raw-latex:`\cite{HYDROSTAR}` does not included it.
+In other software this term is not always included, *e.g.* HYDROSTAR :cite:p:`HYDROSTAR` does not included it.

    -  Frequency output option: 1 for the radial frequency [rad/s], 2 for the frequency [Hz] and 3 for the period [s].